JeevalShah/ElectricityAccessVisualizationProject/README.md

 Data preprocessing was done on the data to clean and transform the data for analysis.

-  + Data Cleaning: Identifying the extent of missing values and outliers in the dataset.
+  + Data Cleaning: The plot below is a visual representation of the extent of missing values.
+The Ridge (linear regression) was used to fill in the missing values.
+This is because, we evaluated the dataset to ascertain it type(s) of value missingness, and the options that best suits it.
+Ridge regression was a better option for the missing values and therefore, was used in filling of the missing values.
 ![.](missing_value_evaluation.jpg)